 At a critical moment requiring Jakarta’s leadership, Jokowi unintentionally undermined Indonesia’s dedication to ASEAN by attributing his absence to domestic transitional factors.

-Indonesia, ASEAN’s (Supposedly) De Facto Leader
+Indonesia, ASEAN’s (Supposedly) De Facto Lead

 The constructivist theory posits that state behavior is shaped by both their material capabilities as well as the values and norms they aspire to project and embody.